Assistant Professor of Art and Studio Coordinator

 B.F.A., The Ohio State University; M.F.A., Syracuse University

-Artists Fellowship Grant from the Ohio Arts Council.
-Since that time, she has received several professional awards and has exhibited in over 150 group and solo shows regionally, nationally, and internationally.
-She has been affiliated with the Rubiner Gallery in greater Detroit, the Mangel Gallery in Philadelphia, John Szoke Graphics in NYC, the Brenda Kroos Gallery in Cleveland, and several other galleries and art consultants in northeast Ohio.
+Diane Belfiglio (pronounced Bel FEE lee o) earned her B.F.A. in Drawing, Painting, and Graphics from The Ohio State University in 1978, and her M.F.A. in Painting from Syracuse University in 1980.
+Also In 1980, she was awarded a $6000 Aid-to-Individual-Artists Fellowship Grant from the Ohio Arts Council.
+Since that time, she has received several professional awards, including four Arts in Stark grants from 2011-2014.
+Belfiglio has exhibited in over 170 group and solo shows regionally, nationally, and internationally.
+She has been affiliated with the Rubiner Gallery in greater Detroit, the Mangel Gallery in Philadelphia, Jamie Szoke Gallery in NYC, the Brenda Kroos Gallery in Cleveland, and several other galleries and art consultants in northeast Ohio.

+Belfiglio's work has also been on display in the lobby of the Governor's Office in Columbus, Ohio for the past eight years.
 Prior to teaching at Walsh University, Belfiglio taught at Syracuse University, Kent State University, and The University of Akron.
-She was recently inducted into the Plain Local Foundation's Hall of Distinction as an outstanding GlenOak alumna.
+In 2013, she was inducted into the Plain Local Foundation and Alumni Association's Hall of Distinction for her outstanding professional accomplishments and community contributions.